jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 Remember the `map`-function from collections where a source type `T` is transformed to another type `R` inside of an expression?
 We can also *map* a store in order to change its source type to a more suitable type.
-However, there is one big difference between the classical `map`-function and the store's mapping functions: A store needs both a getter-function from `T -> R` and a setter-function from `R -> T` to manage changes, while the collections functions only requires the getter.
+However, there is one big difference between the classical `map`-function and the store's mapping functions: A store needs both a getter-function from `T -> R` and a setter-function from `R -> T` to manage changes.

 ### Lenses